 Instead of talking about the dive sites, let me show you.

-All photographs have been taken either by Feet Do Travel or divers we met at Manta Dive.
+All photographs have been taken either by Feet Do Travel or our diver friends.
 Photo credits have been applied to all photos and we would like to thank Jenni Collier, Simon Bomholt and Simon Greatrex for their contributions.

 Night dives at the harbour